anywhichway/ipvfs/README.md

 # Release History (Reverse Chronological Order)

 2023-01-11 v0.2.1b Corrected `publish` to return CID path not CID object.
 Updated read tests to check the primary IPFS gateway for content as appropriate.
+Added soem stress test capability to Jasmine testing.
+Removed `index.test.custom.js`.

 2023-01-11 v0.2.0b Added publish function and ability to write with version in path as well as metadata option.
 More unit tests.
 Documentation reformatting and content updates.

 2023-01-11 v0.1.5b Added more unit tests.
 Corrected a few unit tests that were written in a way they would always pass.

 2023-01-10 v0.1.4b Got Jasmin and C8 working for testing.
 No longer using custom test harness.
-Code left in index.test.custom.js because it has some interesting performance and memory testing capabilities.
+Code left in `index.test.custom.js` because it has some interesting performance and memory testing capabilities.

 2023-01-10 v0.1.3b Added custom test harness and unit tests.